 - Burning stinging pain under the skin starting at the bottom of the outside of the hip traveling down over the thigh to the inside of the knee (pain and/0r stinging can occur anywhere along the muscle)

 - Inside of knees may be painful or hypersensitive

 Where is the sartorius muscle?

-It attaches to the pubic bone, travels down the front of the thigh moving to the inside of the thigh and connects to the shin bone.
+It attaches to the pubic bone, travels down the front of the thigh moving to the inside of the thigh and connects to the inside of the shin bone.

 What movements does the sartorius control?

 - Assists in raising leg at the thigh (bringing knee to chest)

 - Assists with twisting the knee in toward the body

-- Assists moving the thigh in toward and away from the body when knee is bent
+- Assists moving the thigh away from the body

 - Assists with bending knee